vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/02_CHRONOLOGICAL_LIST_OF_MAX_MULLERS_WORKS.md

 1868 Stratification of Language

-1869 Rig- Veda, translation, Vol I Rig- Veda Pratisakhya
+1869 RigVeda, translation, Vol I RigVeda Pratisakhya

 1870 Dhammapada, translation

 1871 Letters on the War

-1873 Rig- Veda in Samhiti and Pada Texts
+1873 RigVeda in Samhiti and Pada Texts

 Darwin’s Philosophy of Language Introduction to Science of Religion